sara-dubrov/java-exam/README.md

 features: shape,number,color,and texture. every feature has 3 different options.

-The deck is composed from 81 cards that are all different (3^4) In the beginning of the game 12 cards are revealed.
+The deck is composed from 81 cards that are all different (3^4) In the beginning of the game 12 cards are open.
-The player (here for simplicity there is only one player), needs to find in the revealed cards  a SET of 3 cards.
+The player (here for simplicity there is only one player), needs to find in the open cards  a SET of 3 cards.

-**By set I mean**:
+**By SET I mean**:
 for any of the 4 features = all cards are either  identical (i.e. all have the same shape), or all are completly different (i.e. none have the same color).